Relative cyclotomic structures and equivariant complex cobordism: Precyclotomic bases, equivariant factorization homology, and global commutative ring spectra with multiplicative deflations

 which sends $X$ to the underlying spectrum of the symmetric monoidal topological category $\Fun(X,\Vect_{\mathbb{C}})$ and sends a span $X \xleftarrow{f} Z\xrightarrow{g} Y$ to the functor given by restriction along $f$ followed by left Kan extension along $g$.
 There should be a natural global $J$-homomorphism

 (essentially given by sending $V\in \Fun(X,\Vect_{\mathbb{C}})$ to the invertible equivariant spectrum $S^V$), and the global Thom spectrum of this would be a global commutative ring spectrum with multiplicative deflations lifting the usual global equivariant structure on $\uMUP$.
-One can also expect to obtain $MU$ as the underlying commutative ring spectrum of an global commutative ring spectrum with multiplicative deflations using a variant of this procedure, by taking the global Thom spectrum of $\underline{bu} = \tau_{\geq 2} \underline{ku}$ instead of $\underline{ku}$.
-We note that this is not the usual global equivariant structure on $MU$ for equivariant homotopical bordism nor for geometric equivariant bordism.
+One can also expect to obtain $MU$ as the underlying commutative ring spectrum of a global commutative ring spectrum with multiplicative deflations using a variant of this procedure, by taking the global Thom spectrum of $\underline{bu} = \tau_{\geq 2} \underline{ku}$ instead of $\underline{ku}$.
 We denote this global equivariant spectrum as $\uMUC$.
-We explain these examples carefully in Example~\ref{ex:MU}. \end{example}
+We explain these examples carefully in Example~\ref{ex:MU}, but we note here that $\uMUC$ is not the usual global equivariant structure on $MU$ for homotopical equivariant cobordism nor for geometric equivariant cobordism.
+This can be seen, for example, by looking at $C_{p}$ geometric fixed points.
+The $C_{p}$ geometric fixed points of an equivariant Thom spectrum is the Thom spectrum on the $C_{p}$ fixed points of the base. $\uMUC$ as constructed here, homotopical equivariant cobordism, and geometric equivariant cobordism are equivariant Thom spectra for three equivariant structures on $BU$; these three structures have different $C_{p}$ fixed points. \end{example}